Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Introduction

 \section{Introduction}

 Modern social science is theoretically rich and methodologically sophisticated.
 Measurement, the bridge between theory and empirics, lags behind.
 That is understandable given the complexity of social-scientific theoretical concepts.
 Democracy, ideology, legitimacy, power, identity: none of those are easy to pin down with simple proxies.
 Yet, without measurement that matches theory, careful empirical studies may not truly be testing what they were intended to test (e.g., \citealt{adcock2001measurement, barber2021comparing, pietryka2021anes, reuning2019exploring}).
 Moreover, without measures that maintain their meanings across time and place, scholars working with the same theoretical concepts but in different systems cannot build on each others' work.
+We aim to improve the connection between theory and measurement by proposing and validating a solution, IRT-M, that derives multiple, potentially correlated, generalizable, latent dimensions from data.
+Each dimension IRT-M produces possesses a substantive meaning that the analyst specifies before analysis to match theoretical concepts, ensuring the link between theory and measurement.